Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/MsDynamicsCRM365/ReadMe.md

 $orgId = "d9792e43-ac09-46e5-bbde-4056c3b6792a" # German: Verzeichnis-ID (Mandant)
 Request-Token -ClientId "4f6cf54a-96cc-4e71-8a6a-0f018b439e6f" -RedirectUrl "http://localhost:43902/" -SettingsFile $tokenSettings -TokenFile $tokenFile -CrmUrl $settings.base -OrgId $orgId -UseStateToPreventCSRFAttacks

-# TODO check the redirect url, if it has trailing / in the azure portal
+# Please check the redirect url, if it has trailing / in the azure portal

-# Secret value (not the secret ID)
+# You are getting asked for a secret (not the secret ID), just paste it interactively
-$secret = "DxBMv~MP2krXQ-xvavDVnseXmtuJN6UzEb0u-XUH"

-$settings.token.tokenFilePath = ( get-item -Path $tokenFile ).fullname
-$settings.token.tokenSettingsFile = ( get-item -Path $tokenSettings ).fullname

-# Set the settings
-Set-Settings -PSCustom $settings
+# The secret should look like: DxBMv~MP2krXQ-xvavDVnseXmtuJN6UzEb0u-XUH

 # Save the settings into a file
 $settingsFile = ".\settings.json"